Nationals vs. Marlins Player Props Betting Odds

 Candelario Stats

-- Jeimer Candelario has 17 doubles, two triples, eight home runs, 24 walks and 30 RBI (59 total hits).
-He has stolen two bases.
+- Jeimer Candelario has collected 62 hits with 20 doubles, two triples, eight home runs and 24 walks.
+He has driven in 30 runs with two stolen bases.

 Candelario Recent Games